AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 df["day_sin"] = np.sin(2 * np.pi * df["LOCAL_DATE"].dt.dayofyear / 366)
 df["day_cos"] = np.cos(2 * np.pi * df["LOCAL_DATE"].dt.dayofyear / 366)
 ```

+We’ll split the data for each city into 28-day sequences.
+We’ll store
+the data in a 3D numpy array, which is accepted as input by both sktime
+and pyts.

 <details>
 <summary>Show code to split data into 28-day sequences</summary>